collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 ### The "How"

-From a more technical point of view, the distributed state management system proposed by _soundworks_ is a circular dataflow pattern (loosely inspired by the [_flux_](https://facebook.github.io/flux/docs/in-depth-overview) pattern proposed by _Facebook_) adapted to the particular needs of real-time distributed applications.
+From a more technical point of view, the distributed state management system proposed by _soundworks_ is a circular data flow pattern (loosely inspired by the [_flux_](https://facebook.github.io/flux/docs/in-depth-overview) pattern proposed by _Facebook_) adapted to the particular needs of real-time distributed applications.

 To that end, the flow data is structured according to a circular path that is always synchronized with the server.